 While you could wait until the winter, you want to establish those lines of communication with your snow removal service before the snow starts to fall.
 After the summer, these professionals will get busy with service calls, and they might not have time to answer all your questions.
 During the summer, you can thoroughly vet a snow removal company to find the right one that will meet your needs.

-If your business has never established an ice and snow management plan, it can be hard to start.
+If your business has never established commercial snow and ice management services plan, it can be hard to start.
 When you are creating a plan, you will have several factors to consider, including cost, environmental, and operational costs.

 In the summer, you probably have a good idea about the budget for your snow removal costs.
 At this time, you need to think about the spaces that must be cleared of ice and snow.
 Make sure that your snow removal company is aware of these areas.
 You want to decide if the company should focus on snow removal, salting services, or both.
 Once the snow is plowed, you might need to establish an area to stockpile those snow piles.
 If you have a property with corrosion issues, you should talk to your service provider about avoiding certain de-icers.